A Time-Honored Brewing Tradition

 Modern techniques and innovation

 Innovation is at the core of Anchor Brewing Co.
-From early days of leveraging the cool San Francisco climate to naturally chill our fermenting brews, to pioneering dry-hopping techniques in the 1970s that are still in practice today, our brewery has always been an unapologetic trailer blazer.
+From the early days of leveraging the cool San Francisco climate to naturally chill our fermenting brews, to pioneering dry-hopping techniques in the 1970s that are still in practice today, our brewery has always been an unapologetic trailer blazer.